 The second is more correct because it is not enough to beat only the closing odds, but you must also beat the margins.
 We can call it also expected yield.

-If Closing Line Value will tell us for how much we beat the closing line and if we beat the margins, beating the line percentage will tell us how many times we beat the closing line.
+If the Closing Line Value tells us how strong we beat the line, beating the line percentage will tell us how many times we beat the closing line.

-The simplest explanation of p-value for betting is that this statistic will tell us if our results are by a chance and what is this number out of 100.
+The simplest explanation of the p-value for betting is that this statistic will tell us if our results are by a chance and what is this number out of 100 is.
 For statisticians, a p-value less than 0.05 (typically ≤ 0.05) is statistically significant.
-In other words, if you get the number 0.05 that will tell you that you record is happening by a chance in 5 out of 100 times.
+In other words, if you get the number 0.05 that will tell you that your record is happening by a chance in 5 out of 100 times.